 Addiction Risks with Other Substances

-This means that people who develop opioid abuse disorders and who receive addiction treatment that includes the use of medications like methadone and buprenorphine run the very real risk of developing alcohol addiction as well.
+This means that people who develop opioid abuse disorders and who receive opioid addiction treatment for opioid withdrawal symptoms that includes the use of medications like methadone and buprenorphine run the very real risk of developing alcohol addiction as well.

 The Risk of Fatal Overdose with Long-Term Opioid Use